jeremyclark13/Techozoic-Fluid/readme.txt

 Installation can be done automatically through the Install Themes feature or manually by following instructions below.

 1. Upload contents of `techozoic-fluid.zip` to the `/wp-content/themes/` directory
-1. Choose the theme from the 'Appearance menu in WordPress
+2. Choose the theme from the 'Appearance menu in WordPress
-1. Visit the Techozoic Settings pages to configure all the theme options.
+3. Visit the Techozoic Settings pages to configure all the theme options.

+== Licensing ==

+* Social Icon Set - Elegant Media Icons - License: GPL
+* Header Images - Jeremy Clark - License: GPL
+* All Other Images - Jeremy Clark - License: GPL

 == Frequently Asked Questions ==